PriyanshCloudKeeper/testing/docs/notifications/budgetalerts.md

 ### RI Utilization Alerts

 This type of alert monitors the **utilization** of Reserved Instances.
 You will be alerted when the utilization of your RIs falls below a certain threshold, helping you optimize your reserved capacity.
+The utilization measurement helps identify if your reservations are unused or underutilized.

 To set up an **RI Utilization Alert**, you'll need to configure the following:

-- **Utilization Threshold**: This is a percentage that defines the level of utilization you expect from your Reserved Instances.
+- **Utilization Threshold (%)**: This is a percentage that defines the level of utilization you expect from your Reserved Instances.
 For example, if you set it to **80%**, you will be alerted if your RI utilization drops below 80%.

 - **Service Type**: You can specify which AWS services the alert should monitor.
 This could be EC2 (Elastic Compute Cloud), RDS (Relational Database Service), ElastiCache, Redshift, or others.
 This helps ensure that you’re tracking the RI utilization of the relevant services.